rdinter/test-counties/README.md

     * Project/
         * Various plots, figures, tables, and maps saved.
 Not all are valuable or finished.
 * 3-Basic_Modeling/
-    * `3-Project_Basic.R` - basically OLS type of analysis to see what the data are doing.
+    * `3-Project_Basic_XXX.R` - basically OLS type of analysis to see what the data are doing.
     * Project/
         * Saved results, although some of these may never be of use for the final product.
 * 4-Advanced_Modeling/
-    * `4-Project_AdvancedXXX.R` - a more complex, and hopefully complete, way of modeling the data for the particular project.
+    * `4-Project_Advanced_XXX.R` - a more complex, and hopefully complete, way of modeling the data for the particular project.
     * Project/
         * Various ideas for solving the problem of interest.
 * 5-Results/
     * `5-Project_Results.R` - the output to be used for said project.
     * Project/
         * Finished results.

+## Projects
+At the moment, the following `Projects` within this repository are:

+1. `USDA_Evaluation` -
+2. `Migration` -
+3. `Breweries` -

 ## Packages Needed
 Do need to install the [cleangeo](https://github.com/eblondel/cleangeo) package in order to correct for shapefile issues from [Emmanuel Blondel's Github](https://github.com/eblondel) with: